-Deadline for 2015 Susan A. Hickman Award is December 1, 2014
+Deadline to apply for the 2024 Susan A. Hickman Award is April 26, 2024

+History: The idea for an annual research award was first proposed in 1994 to promote and foster the interest of beginning researchers in the conduct of scientific investigation and knowledge development about perinatal mental health and psychiatric illness.
+The award was named in 1997 in honor of past PSI Board member Susan A. Hickman, following her sudden death.
 Susan Hickman was born April 1, 1943 and passed away June 3, 1997.
 She was a psychotherapist who specialized in perinatal mood disorders in San Diego, CA, along with her husband Dr. Robert Hickman.
 Susan was an expert witness in infanticide cases and an outspoken advocate for fair and competent treatment for postpartum women.
 Susan and Robert attended the very first PSI conference in Santa Barbara in 1987 and hosted the 1992 PSI conference in San Diego.

-Eligibility of Award: The candidates for the research award will: 1) be a master’s, doctoral, post-doctoral or research faculty member with affiliation with an accredited institution of higher education, and 2) be a member of Postpartum Support International.
 The research must be related to issues of perinatal mental health.
+A qualified candidate for the research award will: 1) be a master’s, doctoral, post-doctoral or research faculty member with affiliation with an accredited institution of higher education, and 2) be or become a member of Postpartum Support International, and 3) has not received the award in the last three years.

 PSI shall be acknowledged in any publication of research resulting from this award.
 Research results should be presented at a PSI Annual Conference within 3 to 5 years of receipt of the award.